Yonezawa Tsumugi

 At the shop, you can purchase Yonezawa-ori, Japanese accessories, and safflower-dyed products.

-The cafe at the back of the shop is a space where you can relax after the experience or during your trip.
+The cafe at the back of the shop is a space where you can relax after the experience or on your journey.
+Enjoy a relaxing time while looking at the beautiful yet unique works.

 You can understand Yonezawa Tsumugi by trying it on!

-Yonezawa Tsumugi is a beautiful textile that makes the most of the colors produced by nature.
+Yonezawa Tsumugi is a beautiful woven fabric that makes the most of the colors created by nature.
+This charm can be felt even more strongly when worn.

 Other articles